astropy/specutils/docs/index.rst

-The ``specutils`` package provides a basic interface for the loading, manipulation, and low-level analysis of spectroscopic data.
-The intention is for the generic data containers and accompanying modules to provide a basis for the astronomical community upon which additional more domain-specific tools can be built.
-To see more details about the underlying principals, see `APE13 <https://github.com/astropy/astropy-APEs/blob/master/APE13.rst>`_, the guiding document for spectroscopic development in the Astropy Project.
+The ``specutils`` package provides a basic interface for the loading, manipulation, and common forms of analysis of spectroscopic data.
+These generic data containers and accompanying modules will provide a toolbox that the astronomical community can use to build more domain-specific packages.
+For more details about the underlying principles, see
+`APE13 <https://github.com/astropy/astropy-APEs/blob/master/APE13.rst>`_, the
+guiding document for spectroscopic development in the Astropy Project.